Skip to main content

 }

-In the above example, when you implement Compose for Counter, Counter and all writable states of Counter are valid widgets.
+In the above example, when you implement Compose for Counter, Counter and all writable states of Counter are now a legal widget.

 Built-in widgets

-Ribir provides a set of built-in widgets that allow you to configure basic styles, respond to events, manage lifecycles, and more.
-The key difference between built-in widgets and regular widgets is that when you create a widget declaratively, you can use the fields and methods of the built-in widget as if they were your own.
-Ribir will handle the creation and composition of the built-in widgets for you.
+Ribir provides a set of built-in widgets that allow you to configure the underlying styles, events, lifecycle, etc. The important difference between built-in widgets and regular widgets is that when you create a widget declaratively, you can use the fields and methods of the built-in widgets as if they were your own, and Ribir does the work of creating and compose the built-in widgets for you.

-Let's take Margin as an example.
-Suppose you want to set a 10-pixel blank margin for a Text, the code is as follows:
+Let's take Margin for example, suppose you want to set a margin of 10 pixels for a Text, the code would look like this:

 use ribir::prelude::*;